-If you answer yes to two or more of the following questions, then it is quite likely that your bed is contributing to your spinal pain or stiffness.
+If you answer yes to two or more of the following questions, it’s likely your bed is contributing to your spinal problem.

-- Do you wake up in the morning with a stiff, achy low back noticeable before you even get out of bed?
+- Do you wake in the morning with a stiff, achy low back?

-- Do you generally go to bed at night with your low back feeling ‘ok’?
+- Do you go to bed at night with your low-back feeling ok?

-- Are you generally better with your back in the afternoon and evening?
+- Are you better in the afternoon and evening?

 - Is your bed older than 10 years?

 - Do you feel your bed is particularly soft or hard?

 - When you sleep in another bed, does your back feel better in the morning?